 Father Lasuén's Early Life

-He became a Franciscan priest in 1752.
+He became a Franciscan priest in 1752 when he was only 15 years old.
 In 1748, he and volunteered to work in the American missions.
-He arrived in Mexico in 1761 and went to lower (Baja) California in 1768.
+He arrived in Mexico in 1761 and went to Lower (Baja) California in 1768.

 Father Lasuén in California

-In 1775, Lasuén and Father Gregorio Amurrio were appointed the first missionaries at Mission San Juan Capistrano.
+In 1773, Lasuen was assigned to work in "upper" California.
+He arrived in San Diego and stayed there until 1775 when he and Father Gregorio Amurrio were appointed the first missionaries at Mission San Juan Capistrano.
 When they arrived, he said Mass and established the mission.

-Shortly after that, news arrived that Indians attacked the mission in San Diego and Father Luis Jayme was murdered.
-The soldiers and missionaries hurried back to San Diego.
-There he built a new church and enlarged the mission compound.
+Shortly after that, news arrived that Indians attacked the mission in San Diego, and Father Luis Jayme was murdered.
+The soldiers and missionaries in San Juan Capistrano hurried back to San Diego.
+He stayed there, built a new church, and enlarged the mission compound.

 Lasuén as Father President of the Missions